 >> You should assume that I have an affiliate relationship and/or another material connection, to any suppliers of goods and services that may be discussed here, and may be compensated for showing ads or recommending products or services, or linking to the supplier's website.
 That means if you make a purchase, I get paid a few bucks to support my fancy coffee habit. :)

-Maybe you are stuck choosing your fonts or color palette?
+- You are stuck choosing the right fonts or color palette.

-Perhaps you are just plain overwhelmed by all of the decisions that go into good website design?
+- You are just plain overwhelmed by all of the decisions that go into good website design.

-If this sounds like you, keep reading because in this post I share my best website design tips for beginners that are proven to keep your readers engaged, decrease your bounce rate, and convert more visitors into subscribers and ultimately customers.
+If this sounds like you, keep reading because in this post you will learn website design tips for beginners that are proven to keep your readers engaged, decrease your bounce rate, and convert more visitors into subscribers and ultimately customers.

 Here are my top 5 tips for beginner website design: